Try Historical Fencing for Free

 trainer4.png

-Troels is the gold medalist in Single Rapier at the International Rapier Seminar 2019 and Danish national champion in Rapier and Dagger for 2023 and a 6 times Danish national gold medalist in Olympic Epee.
+Troels is also the gold medalist in Single Rapier at the International Rapier Seminar 2019 and Danish National Champion in Rapier and Dagger for 2023.

 He is a certified fencing instructor and has 30 years experience and a freshly kindled flair for historical fencing.